KauzClay/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

 ## <a id="how-to-view-component"></a> View components

-This section tells you how to view the available components that were installed or applied.
+View the available components that were installed or applied by running:

 ```console
 kubectl get components -A -l "supply-chain.apps.tanzu.vmware.com/catalog=tanzu"